 - First of all let’s prepare the pasta frolla: put in one bowl the flour (which you must previously sift two times), the sugar, the butter cut into small pieces (the butter must be cold), the yolks, the lemon skin and the salt, and start mixing all together energetically.
 The pasta frolla is ready when you have a nice round and homogeneous ball 🙂 this process should be made as fast as possible, the butter inside must not get too much warm.
 But to have a better friable result, I suggest to mix first just the flour with the butter, until you obtain a sandy texture, and then you add the other ingredients.

 - Then take the pasta, flatten it a bit, just to have about a square shape, put it in a plastic wrap and let it rest in the fridge for at least 1 hour, better 2.

-- Now that the pasta frolla is more stable, put some flour on your working table (but take care, too much flour will remain on the surface of your crostata, giving a matt/grey color) and roll the pasta frolla using a rolling pin at a thickness of about 3/4mm.
+- Now that the pasta frolla is more stable, put some flour on your working table (but take care, too much flour will remain on the surface of your crostata, giving a matt/grey color) and flatten the pasta frolla using a rolling pin at a thickness of about 3/4mm.

 - Now roll the pasta frolla on the rolling pin, and put it into a crostata pan (before spread some butter on the bottom of the cake pan), paying attention not to break it.